jessie20022/cmsc320finalproject/README.md

 Here, we are creating a new dataframe to store all of the data we will need to graph our scatterplot by using existing data from previous dataframes and calculating the average GPAs for each professor using the prior function created.

 ```
+#remove 0 avg_gpa to prevent a wrong liner regression line
+scat_cmsc_df = scat_cmsc_df.loc[scat_cmsc_df["total_average_gpa"] != 0]

 scat_cmsc_df.plot.scatter(x='total_average_gpa', y='average_rating')

+x = scat_cmsc_df['total_average_gpa']
+y = scat_cmsc_df['average_rating']

+# linear regression through scatterplot
+m, b = np.polyfit(x, y, 1)
+print("Linear model equation: " + str(m) + "x + " + str(b))

+# graph linear model
+coef = np.polyfit(x, y, 1)
+poly1d_fn = np.poly1d(coef)
+plt.plot(x, poly1d_fn(x), color='red')
 ```

-Graphed into a scatterplot, the data from the scat_cmsc_df dataframe is displayed and shows many points in the 0 end and higher ends.
+Graphed into a scatterplot, the data from the scat_cmsc_df dataframe is displayed.
+Originally, the scatterplot would show many points in the 0 GPA area with ratings, so we decided to remove this to prevent an inaccurate linear regression model.
 The reason for many points in the 0 region for average GPA is because the grades_df contains rows of grade data where no grade was earned, resulting in a 0 GPA.
 This occurs for a few professors.
-However, there are many professors with high average GPA and high average ratings and low points where it's a high average GPA with a low rating.
+However, after removal, we can see that there are many professors with high average GPA and high average ratings and low points where it's a high average GPA with a low rating.
+The data points seen on the scatterplot was then used to create a linear regression line as seen in red.
+From intuitive observation, the model seems underfit.
+This means this is not be a good predictor for average rating or average GPA.
+From the slope of the linear regression line, we can see that having a higher average GPA is not representative of having higher average ratings.

 ```
 scat_knes_df = pd.DataFrame()